johnnyfreeman/winston/README.md

 ##### Salesforce

-Provides links to documentation articles.
-After enabling the Salesforce package in [options](chrome://extensions/?options=kkojmlcbloeljojhbmkkjgbjkafgcjom) you will be prompted to enter your sandbox credentials so that Winston can provide you links to jump around common areas.
+Provides links to documentation articles and to common areas in your Salesforce org.
+After enabling the Salesforce package in [options](chrome://extensions/?options=kkojmlcbloeljojhbmkkjgbjkafgcjom) you will need to get an access token for the salesforce org you want to connect to, then click the Fetch Data button.

 * `view [sobject] object`: Open properties for a standard object or custom object
 * `list [sobject] records`: List records for a standard or custom object